tjtanjin/react-chatbotify-docs/docs/examples/complex_form.md

 ---
-sidebar_position: 2
+sidebar_position: 3
-title: Advanced Form
+title: Complex Form
-description: advanced form chatbot example
+description: complex form chatbot example
 keywords: [react, chat, chatbot, chatbotify]
 ---

-# Advanced Form
+# Complex Form

-The following example is an advanced recruitment form for a pet store with validation for user input.
+The following example is a slightly more complex recruitment form for a pet store with validation for user input.
 If you would like a simpler example, you may refer to the [**Basic Form**](/docs/examples/basic_form).

 ```jsx live noInline title=MyChatBot.js
 const MyChatBot = () => {